FrontEndFoxes/curriculum/workshops/CODE_OF_CONDUCT.md

 ## 7. Addressing Grievances

-If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify community organizers with a concise description of your grievance.
+If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify community organizers with a concise description of your grievance by email via coc@frontendfoxes.org.
 Your grievance will be handled in accordance with our existing governing policies.

 ## 8. Scope